 Jan.
 13, 2015: Recording Academy presents a Welcome 114th Congress event featuring GRAMMY nominees The Band Perry at the Capitol Visitor Center in Washington, D.C.
 Presented in cooperation with the Congressional Recording Arts & Sciences Caucus, the celebration attracted the largest turnout yet for an Academy event on The Hill, with more than 60 Members of Congress and congressional staffers on hand to see The Band Perry perform their hits and speak about their commitment to creators’ rights.
 The Perrys then meet privately with congressional leadership from both political parties to further discuss advocacy issues.

 Dec.
 30, 2014: Thanks to diligent lobbying by Recording Academy members, the American Federation of Musicians, and other stakeholders over several years, the U.S. Department of Transportation finalizes consistent and clear rules for carrying musical instruments on airplanes across all airlines.
-The rules will go into effect on March 6.
-More information is here.
+The rules go into effect on March 6, 2015.

 Oct.
 14, 2014: The first-ever GRAMMYs in My District grassroots lobbying campaign is launched.
 Through in-person meetings, as well as e-mails and phone calls, Recording Academy members let Congressional representatives in nearly 140 districts know that music creators are a vital part of their voting constituencies, and that legislators must take action on legislative issues that impact creators' livelihoods.
 An op/ed in Washington news outlet Roll Call, written by Daryl P. Friedman, Chief Advocacy & Industry Relations Officer of the Recording Academy, describes the key issues driving the GRAMMYs in My District campaign.